 During the 1970s and 80s the club moved between various leagues, becoming league champions of the Clwyd League in 1978/79 and Welsh League (North) in the 1988-89 season.

 1990 saw the transformation of Welsh Football with the formation of two new leagues.
-The Cymru Alliance was formed to amalgamated teams playing in the Welsh League (North), Welsh National League (Wrexham), Clwyd League and the Mid-Wales League.
-While South Wales amalgamated their own leagues, which was to become the for-runner of the League of Wales.
+The Cymru Alliance was formed to incorporate teams playing in the Welsh League (North), Welsh National League (Wrexham), Clwyd League and the Mid-Wales League.

 In that same season the club appointed Tony Martin as their new manager, with Les Davies his assistant.
-That season saw the club become the new leagues first champions, also winning the North Wales Challenge Cup for the first time in the clubs history.
+That season saw the club become the inaugural champions of the new league, whilst also winning the North Wales Challenge Cup for the first time in the clubs history.

-To cap an excellent season they overcame South Wales Champions Abergavenny 2-1, in the first and only Welsh Non-League final.
+To cap an excellent season they overcame South Wales Champions Abergavenny 2-1, to become the non-league champions of Wales.

 Since then the club has played in the Cymru Alliance league.